DP12238 Should Robots Be Taxed?

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=12238|

 We use a model of automation to show that with the current U.S. tax system, a fall in automation costs could lead to a massive rise in income inequality.
 This inequality can be reduced by raising marginal income tax rates and taxing robots.
-But this solution yields mediocre outcomes both in terms of efficiency and inequality.
-A Mirrleesian optimal income tax achieves better outcomes, but is difficult to implement.
-A practical compromise is to amend the tax system to include a lump-sum rebate.
-With this rebate in place, it is optimal to tax robots only when there is partial automation.
+But this solution involves a substantial efficiency loss for the reduced level of inequality.
+A Mirrleesian optimal income tax can reduce inequality at a smaller efficiency cost, but is difficult to implement.
+An alternative approach is to amend the current tax system to include a lump-sum rebate.
+In our model, with the rebate in place, it is optimal to tax robots only when there is partial automation.